 兔 was a performance commission for b-side Festival, which took place on the Isle of Portland, Dorset in September 2014.
 The title– the Japanese variant of the Chinese character for rabbit, because it looks more like an actual rabbit– and its alternative (R*****) were both deliberately unpronounceable and unreadable to English speakers because local Portland lore maintains that to mention or name rabbits there is bad luck and therefore taboo.
 The usual rationalisation is that rabbits undermined the workings of the famous Portland stone quarries that have been mined for centuries, causing injuries and death to the quarrymen.
 Approved terms include “bunny”, “underground mutton” and “long ears”.

-As a provocation to discussion throughout the festival I attended events and visited different parts of the island wearing a rabbit mask that I made.
-I collected stories from locals and visitors about the forbidden animal, why they thought it was forbidden, and what they thought this taboo meant or achieved; I then told these stories back to subsequent participants.
+As a provocation to discussion throughout the festival I attended events and visited different parts of the island wearing a horrible rabbit mask that I made, plus a dinner suit and formal gloves, in reference to the weird penchant for formalwear exhibited by rabbits in popular culture.
+I collected stories from locals and visitors about the forbidden animal, why they thought it was forbidden, and what they thought this taboo meant or achieved; I then told these stories back to subsequent participants, thereby spreading them and propagating this folklore.
 I also presented a lecture about rabbits in film and television, which took place in the abandoned battery tunnels near the Verne Citadel on Portland.

 When I first visited Portland, a local historian told an interesting story about a former (circa 1990s) student of hers who wrote an otherwise excellent essay in which she flatly refused to refer to the animals by their proper name, referring to them using the infantile “bunnies” throughout.
 Eventually the Exam Board was convinced that they should regard her bunny hangup as a genuine cultural difference and she shouldn’t be forced to use the word she abhored.